venkateshchary/plogs/docs/contribute.md

 ### Run our Virtual Environment & a Sanity Check
-When using virtual environments, it's important to make sure that you know how to check if you set everything up correctly.
+When using virtual environments, it's important that you know how to check if everything is setup correctly.
 To do so, want to know `which python` are system defaults to.
 To check, type:

 ```